Our Preceptors

 Jenna Para, PharmD, BCPPS

 Jenna Para, PharmD, BCPPS is a graduate of the University of Arkansas for Medical Sciences.
 She completed her PGY-1 pediatric-focused residency at the Studer Family Children's Hospital in Pensacola, FL.
-She serves as the primary preceptor for the pediatric critical care and pediatric emergency medicine rotations.
+She serves as the primary preceptor for the pediatric critical care rotations.
 She is a founding member of the SEAL team, a group of pediatric specialists that educate healthcare professionals on emergency management of children in the Gulf Coast area.
 Her clinical duties include coverage of the pediatric ICU, emergency department and ORs.
 Outside of pharmacy, Jenna enjoys spending time with her family and cheering on the Arkansas Razorbacks.

 jenna.lee@ascension.org